First published in August 2016

 Important facts you should know

 Parliament clears Constitution Amendment Bill for GST

-On August 3rd 2016, India’s Rajya Sabha (Council of States) passed the long awaited GST constitution bill (122nd Constitutional Amendment Bill), and plans to implement the new tax by April 1st, 2017.
+On August 3rd 2016, India’s Rajya Sabha (Council of States) passed the long awaited Goods & Services Tax – GST constitution bill (122nd Constitutional Amendment Bill), and was implemented on July 1st, 2017.
 In addition, the GST bill on Monday has been unanimously cleared by the Lok Sabha (House of Commons).
 Now it has to be ratified by at least 16 States to become effective.
 It is one of the most significant reforms under the Modi Government.
 Narendra Modi called the passing of the Bill a historic step which was the decision of a united India and which will also support economically weaker States.

 GST is a value added tax (VAT) on Goods and Services and will be levied at all points in the supply chain.

 The tax is supposed to create a common Indian market.

 Until now, the tax system for Goods and Services tax was a mix of State and Nation-wide taxes.
 This means taxes and duties collected differ between States, makes transfer of goods between States very complex and made India’s tax system especially difficult for foreign companies who want to trade because you need to understand all the complexities even if you only have a few products to sell in each state.
 This new tax should end the complex State and Central Tax system as it will replace all this with one tax for almost all Goods (a few are not on the GST list).
 This tax will also ultimately benefit consumers who nowadays have to pay differing tax rates on any Good or Service.

 The advantages of GST